 DAM Overseas Swim Races, junkets

-Fifteen DAM swimmer signed up to go to Brazil with Coach Rick on Feb.
+Fifteen DAM swimmers signed up to go to Brazil with Coach Rick on Feb.
 14-25, 2002.
 Looking for five more swimmers.
 16 swimmers made the trip and … wisdom from the trip: Al Wright: … "The club had a 50 meter pool where the second lap was actually longer than the first – or certainly seemed that way."
 Lots of drinking, eating, dancing and – oh yeah – some swimming too.
-Team members also made swim trips to Greece … Brazil, Portugal, Greek Island, Galapagos?
-Philippines.
+Team members also made swim trips to Greece … Brazil, Portugal, Greek Island, Galapagos, Philippines.

 DAM Returns to Picnic Day Parade